GrottoCenter/grottocenter-api/README.md

 You should use the proper type when creating a new branch with the workflow (`feature`, `bugfix`, `hotfix`, ...).

-Before pushing your branch always de a `git rebase -i` to merge unnecessary commits together.
+Before pushing your branch always do a `git rebase -i` to merge unnecessary commits together.

 #### Merging